 Things you should know before moving to Edmonton

-- Edmonton and, in fact, all of Alberta is rat-free and has been for a long time.
+- Edmonton and, in fact, all of Alberta are rat-free and have been for a long time.

 - Summertime is mosquito season, but you don’t need to worry about any diseases.